-- Prioritizing Training and Professional Development (See Human Resources Recommendations) - Applying an equity lens to all event planning and activities; some specific actions include: - o Do communities see themselves reflected in the social events on campus? - Consider individual events (speaker identities) and patterns of events as well as speakers' content, perspectives, reference points, and inclusive language - o Police officers in community with disproportionately impacted populations-out of uniform and without guns; based on consent upon the community
+- Prioritizing Training and Professional Development (See Human Resources Recommendations) - Applying an equity lens to all event planning and activities; some specific actions could include:

-- Creating visibility for marginalized groups - Are there spaces to support marginalized groups?
-(See Student Support, Physical Spaces, and Instruction Recommendations) - Are the fliers/murals/spaces on campus composed of representative images?
-Can students and faculty see themselves anywhere on campus? - Do communities see themselves in leadership positions, as full-time faculty members teaching in prime time classes, as staff? - Are there visible events that include Music/Art/Food created by and reflective of our ARC population? - Opportunities to bypass Aramark-communities' cultures are suppressed because of college contracts with Aramark - More community and family inclusive events - Creating and implementing inclusive policies for and professional development on religious practices and Holidays-(e.g. Prayers and Classrooms, Holidays and Christmas) - Developing personal leave (including students) for cultural and religious reasons (union?) - Creating a "Knowledge Base"--Do we have accessible literature in the library and available on campus for any students or faculty who need information about social justice issues?
+- O Do communities see themselves reflected in the social events on campus? - Consider individual events (speaker identities) and patterns of events as well as speakers' content, perspectives, reference points, and inclusive language Police officers in community with disproportionately impacted populations-out of uniform and without guns; based on consent upon the community - Creating visibility for marginalized groups - Are there spaces to support marginalized groups?
+(See Student Support, Physical Spaces, and Instruction Recommendations) - Are the fliers/murals/spaces on campus composed of representative images? - Can students and faculty see themselves anywhere on campus? - Do marginalized community members see themselves represented in leadership positions, as full-time faculty members (teaching in all time slots) members, and as staff members. - Are there visible events that include Music/Art/Food created by and reflective of our ARC population? - Opportunities to have specific cultural foods utilizing businesses/organization that are owned and operated by those in the specific community - More community and family inclusive events - Creating and implementing inclusive policies for and professional development on religious practices and Holidays-(e.g. Prayers and Classrooms, Holidays and Christmas) - Developing personal leave (including students) for cultural and religious reasons (union?) - Creating a "Knowledge Base"--Do we have accessible literature in the library and available on campus for any students or faculty who need information about social justice issues?
 Can we have an active library of such materials both physically and online?
-Can we promote access to these materials as an institution?
-Do we have a database of outside resources (e.g. Black Minds Matter, NCORE, Center for Urban Education at USC, Social Justice Training Institute, etc.), which address promoting equity in the classroom so that they are readily available to all employees. - Creating a Learning Center for Equity--Is there a collaborative teaching and learning workspace focused on faculty and staff they can utilize to create and collaborate or to discuss issues at any given time?
-Can CTL assist with this?
-Can it be staffed?
+Can we promote access to these materials as an institution? - Creating a Learning Center for Equity--Is there a collaborative teaching and learning workspace focused on faculty and staff they can utilize to create and collaborate or to discuss issues at any given time?